HomeAfrican SafarisAfrican Safari Guide

 Victoria Falls bordering Zambia and Zimbabwe

-A southern African gem, the lesser-known, yet simply fantastic safari destination of Zambia is certainly to be considered when planning your trip.
+A southern African gem, Zambia is a lesser-known yet simply fantastic safari destination.
+It is certainly worth considering when planning your trip.

 Wide-open spaces and an abundance of wildlife are just two of the country’s major attractions, with walking safaris a distinct highlight when exploring the best places to visit in Zambia.